Compositional Chain-of-Thought Prompting for Large Multimodal Models: Experiments and Results

 \minisection{VL Compositional Benchmarks} To evaluate the compositional visual understanding of our method, we consider the Winoground~\cite{winoground} and WHOOPS!~\cite{BittonGuetta2023BreakingCSWHOOPS} benchmarks: \textbf{(1) Winoground} is a hand-curated dataset designed to test VL models' compositional visual understanding.
 Each sample contains two images and a corresponding pair of image captions.
 Both captions are syntactically very similar but contain one key difference in the form of a semantic swapping of objects, relations, or both.
 On the same dataset, Winoground performance is evaluated on three metrics: (i) a text score, where the correct caption must be identified given one image; (ii) an image score, where the correct image must be identified given one caption; (iii) a group score, where the two pairs must be matched correctly. \textbf{(2) WHOOPS!} similarly tests compositionality using images that violate typical visual commonsense.
 There are a broader variety of tasks, in particular: (i) Explanation Generation, (ii) Image Captioning, (iii) Cross-Modal Matching, and (iv) Compositional VQA.
 We evaluate our method on the Compositional VQA split of the dataset.

 \minisection{Multimodal Reasoning Benchmarks} Recently, there has been an introduction of several new benchmarks that are specifically designed to evaluate the multimodal reasoning abilities of LMMs.
-In our work, we focus on SEEDBench\cite{Li2023SEEDBenchBM} and MMBench\cite{Liu2023MMBenchIY}.
-Both benchmarks include different splits that test general visual perception and also visual reasoning.
+In our work, we focus on SEEDBench~\cite{Li2023SEEDBenchBM}, MMBench~\cite{Liu2023MMBenchIY}, and LLaVA-Bench In-the-Wild~\cite{liu2023llava15}.
+Both SEEDBench and MMBench include different splits that test general visual perception and visual reasoning.
 For instance, SEEDBench contains perception tasks that evaluate an LMM's Instance Identification and Instance Attribute understanding capabilities while also containing more higher-order reasoning splits like Scene Understanding and Instance Interaction.
 MMBench has similar splits.
-We evaluate our method on the image splits of SEEDBench and the entirety of MMBench.
+We exclude video, thus evaluating our method on the image splits of SEEDBench and the entirety of MMBench.
+To evaluate a different type of multimodal reasoning, we further evaluate our method on LLaVA-Bench In-the-Wild, which tests the LMMs' ability to give detailed long-form answers to visual questions.